No Frills (grocery store): Present

 Currently, No Frills stores are much more like conventional supermarkets but continue to feature deep discount prices.
 Items are typically left in their cardboard shipping boxes but are arranged on store shelves and produce is conventionally displayed.
 While the original No Frills outlets stocked only the most basic products, today's stores offer a wide array of items and brands that include Loblaw's own private or 'control label' products.
-No Name, which is still heavily featured, has expanded from the original 16 items to more than 2,900 and the company's premium "President's Choice" line is readily available on store shelves.
+No Name, which is still heavily featured, has expanded from the original 16 items to more than 2,900 and the company's premium President's Choice line is readily available on store shelves.

 The range of services has also expanded with some outlets that offer fresh meat and fish counters, some which have premium offerings.
 Frozen food sections, excluded from the original stores due to the cost of refrigeration, are now standard.
 Other features remain unchanged, though, with No Frills customers still required to pack their own groceries and bring their own shopping bags or pay 5 cents per bag.
 Loblaw's other major supermarket chain, Loblaws which is considered a full-service supermarket, has been moved upmarket and features exclusive amenities not found in No Frills such as a bakery, deli, and fresh prepared-counter all in-store; at No Frills there is a much smaller selection of these types of foods which are prepared off-site and sent to the store.
 Some Loblaws stores have been converted into No Frills, even in affluent neighbourhoods like Bayview Hill in the Greater Toronto Area.

+In 2013, Loblaw began piloting a smaller, hard discount store format known as "Box by No Frills"; the locations were significantly smaller, with around 10,000 square feet of retail space (as opposed to the average 25,000 square foot size of No Frills).
+By 2017 the chain had been phased out, with some of its locations converted to standard No Frills stores.

 Hauler ad campaign

-In May 2018, NoFrills launched a new marketing campaign called Hauler.
+In May 2018, No Frills launched a new marketing campaign called Hauler.
 The company released their own limited NoFrills themed clothing line, including T-shirts and hoodies.
 A TV advertisement and song; also called Hauler, were released to promote the campaign.
 The song was subsequently posted on music streaming platforms.

-In May 2020, NoFrills released a second song; A Cart Apart, to promote social distancing and safe shopping practices during the COVID-19 pandemic.
+In May 2020, No Frills released a second song; "A Cart Apart", to promote social distancing and safe shopping practices during the COVID-19 pandemic.

-In September 2020, a full length album called Haulin' State of Mind was released, containing the two previously released songs, along with new material.
-Many NoFrills stores periodically play these songs over instore loudspeakers as a form of background music.
-The Song Bananas was featured in a skit on The Tonight Show Starring Jimmy Fallon, thinking the song was from an actual musical artist, not a grocery store chain.
+In September 2020, a full-length album called Haulin' State of Mind was released, containing the two previously released songs, along with new material.
+Many No Frills stores periodically play these songs over in-store loudspeakers as a form of background music.
+The song "Bananas" was featured in a skit on The Tonight Show Starring Jimmy Fallon, thinking the song was from an actual musical artist, not a grocery store chain.